What Is RDP — Remote Desktop Protocol and RDP Service

 Remote Desktop Protocol Key Features

-To answer our “What is RDP” questions, you need to learn the features.
+To answer questions about “what is RDP,” you need to learn the features.
 We know the RDP meaning, and we know how to use it.
 But what are the features that make RDP the popular network connection protocol it is?

 Screen Sharing